sytabaresa/robot-python/readme.md

   />
 </p>

-A small functional and immutable Finite State Machine library implemented in Python.
+A small functional zero-dependency and immutable Finite State Machine library implemented in Python.
 Using state machines for your components brings the declarative programming approach to application state.

 **This is a python port of the popular JavaScript library [robot](https://thisrobot.life/)** with nearly identical API, still in testing and optimization and with emphasis in MicroPython support.

 Tasks:
-- [x] Python port (tested in python 3.6 as minimal version)
+- [x] Python port, tested in python 3.6 as minimal version, older versions may don't work because ordered dicts requirement (see below for a workaround)
 - [x] Same tests of JavaScript ported
 - [x] Test passed
 - [x] MicroPython support (RP2040 tested)
-- [x] Used in a DIY project for a energy meter for a business with a Raspberry Pi pico W ;)
+- [x] Used in a DIY Raspberry Pi pico project for a energy meter for a business :wink:
 - [ ] Extensive documentation (meanwhile check [oficial robot documentation](https://thisrobot.life/), has the same API)
 - [ ] General optimizations
 - [ ] [MicroPython optimizations](https://docs.micropython.org/en/latest/reference/speed_python.html#the-native-code-emitter)